resbaz/spartan-hpc-docs/docs/index.md

 3 nodes, each with 12 cores, 251 GB of RAM, and four NVidia K80 GPUs.
 This partition also makes use of high-speed networking.

 **GPGPU**

 72 nodes, each with four NVIDIA P100 GPUs.
 See [here](gpu.md) for more details.

+**bigmem**

+2 nodes, each with 36 cores and 1.5 TB of RAM.
+This partition is suited to memory-intensive single-node workloads.

 **Other Partitions**